the-vegetarian-vampire/Smart-Contract-Resources/README.md

 [zkproof](https://www.youtube.com/watch?v=e_Im2g2xsAg&t=81s) - method by which one party (the prover) can prove to another party (the verifier) that a given statement is true, while avoiding conveying to the verifier any information beyond the mere fact of the statement's truth [ethereum Zk docs](https://ethereum.org/en/zero-knowledge-proofs/)
    - [zkRollup](https://ethereum.org/en/developers/docs/scaling/zk-rollups/) - bundling transactions off chain and submitting a single transaction onchain
    - `zkSNARK` - succinct non interactive argument of knowledge
+   - `optimistic rollup` - assumes transactions are valid by default until proven otherwise.
+Incorrect transactions are challenged and rolled back.